ericdrowell/ElGrapho/README.md

 };
 ```

 This means that your tooltips can be anything!
-You can show lots of information about the node, insert images, etc.
+You can show lots of information about the node, insert images, etc.  The tooltip template is decoupled from the El Grapho config in order to ensure that the config is serializable and thus transferrable over http.

 ## Events